 Linear models

-We constructed models in which the response variables were the standardized z value of each index and the predictors were the proportional area of anthropogenic land-use, cropland and pasture.
-We used simple linear regressions to assess whether the impact in a 500-meter buffer influences the structure (values using Z-scores to NODF, Q, and H2’, Link species, Number of links and Number of species) of the trophic networks (Figure 1).
+We constructed models in which the response variables were the standardized z value of each network metric and the predictors were the proportional area of anthropogenic land-use, cropland and pasture.
+We used simple linear regressions to assess whether the impact in a 500-meter buffer influences the structure (of Z-scores values for NODF, Q, and H2’, Link species, Number of links, and Number of species) of trophic networks (Figure 1).
 Based on the geographic coordinates of sampling sites, we tested for spatial autocorrelation in the residuals of our models using global Moran's I and found no evidence of positive spatial autocorrelation in most of them, except for the link density and species number (Table S4).
 For this, we used spatial models to control these variations and to correct the degrees of freedom of our models, using ‘dbmem’ function from ‘adespatial’ package (Borcard & Legendre, 2011).

 We checked for normality of the residuals of the models using the Shapiro test.
 The assumption of normality was met in all cases, except for the density of link, for which the we calculated the Cook's distance and removed outliers with cook's distance greater than 1 to correct the model (Supporting Information Figure S1).
 Analyzes were performed in R v.
 3.5.3 (R Core Team, 2016), using ‘networklevel’ function (Dormann, Fründ, Blüthgen, & Gruber, 2009), ‘nested’ function and ‘metaComputeModules’ function, all from ‘bipartite’ package (Marquitti et al., 2014).